Mitchyopp/neovim/README.md

 Have a good day!

-Keybinds are located at `lua/config/keybinds.lua` \n Options are located at `lua/config/options.lua` \n
+Keybinds are located at `lua/config/keybinds.lua` Options are located at `lua/config/options.lua`
-The plugin folder is located at `lua/plugins` \n
+The plugin folder is located at `lua/plugins`